-Dark green leaves such as spinach and kale are iron-rich foods and contain many nutrients such as vitamins A, C, K, iron, calcium, potassium, folate, fiber, zinc and niacin.
+Dark green leaves such as spinach and kale are iron-rich foods and contain many nutrients such as vitamins A, C, K, calcium, potassium, folate, fiber, zinc and niacin.
 They are also rich in antioxidantsiXOrganic or synthetic compounds that protect cells from free radical-induced cell damage. , and plant components that aid in digestion and the immune system.
 The fibers help address constipation, and folic acid prevents birth defects in babies.

 How much to take: 3 to 5 servings a day (1)

 Ways to consume: Sauté with other vegetables; add to sandwich; mix with pasta or soups.

 They are packed with healthy carbs, water, fiber, antioxidants, and vitamin C. All these help pregnant women increase their nutrient and water intake.
 They have a low glycemic indexiXThe measuring system used to assess the rate at which carbohydrate-containing foods raise the blood sugar levels. value and are not known to cause any elevation in blood sugar levels.

 How much to take: 1 to 2 cups a day (11)

 Ways to consume: Include them as toppings to cereal or oatmeal; make a smoothie; add to yogurt.

 15. Whole grains

 Packed with vitamins, fiber, and plant compounds, whole grains help you meet the calorie needs with the progressing pregnancy.
 They are also rich in vitamins, fiber and magnesium (1).